 Hi, I’m James Hamilton from Stumpy Nubs Woodworking Journal, and every month we do a tools episode here on the Behind the Sawdust vlog, that shows you a few of the cool tools that we use here in our workshops.
 Today we’ll have a look as an innovative layout tool set, a mobile scroll saw, a cleaver dust collection solution, a benchtop jig saw, and an adorable little measuring tape.
-If you decide you want to check out one of the tools yourself, please use the links below the video, which mostly take you to Amazon where you can read more reviews, and if you do buy using one of those links, it helps us out a little bit.
+If you decide you want to check out one of the tools yourself, please use the links below the video, which mostly take you to Amazon where you can read more reviews.
 And don’t forget to visit our website for a free subscription to Stumpy Nubs Woodworking Journal.
 Now, let’s get started!

 First up we have an innovative little layout tool set from M-Power.
 Trammel sets have been around since, well, forever.
 I have an antique set that I use from time to time, that are designed to attach to a stick of wood- which is sometimes called a beam compass.
 But the M-Power set fits on anything up to 1/8” thick.
 So, if I were to attach them to a metal meter stick, I could create a circle nearly 6-feet in diameter.
 Of course, how often do you need a 6-foot circle?
 So I use them more often on a shorter ruler, like the one from my combination square.
 But what’s especially interesting about this set, is that it does more than just draw circles.
 There’s an included attachment that cuts circles and arcs as well.
 I use that feature on paper or on wood veneers once in a while, but where the cutting end really comes in handy is if I wasn’t to draw a circle or an arc with a very precise line.
 Just like a traditional marking knife or panel gauge, the cutting end of this trammel set will scribe a precise line.
 But unlike those other tools, this one will do it in a circle or an arc.
 That’s far more accurate than a pencil compass, especially since a pencil’s point blunts quickly on wood, making the line thicker.
 Another thing I use this for is to mark a line parallel to an edge using my combination square.
 In fact I can mark a double line if I want to by adding a second pencil.
 Or I can use the precision cutting tip to scribe a line like a traditional gauge.
 I also like that that the parts are not plastic, they’re made out of anodized aluminum.
 In fact, Woodpeckers, which is well known for their high-quality anodized aluminum tools has this set on sale right now for about $20.
 I’ll put a link in the notes below the video if you want to check it out.